cigrocean/OceanTube/README.md

 ## 📞 Support

-If you encounter any issues or have questions, please [open an issue](https://github.com/cigrocean/LocalTube/issues) on GitHub.
+If you encounter any issues or have questions, please [open an issue](https://github.com/cigrocean/OceanTube/issues) on GitHub.

 ---

-**Enjoy watching videos together with LocalTube! 🎬**
+**Enjoy watching videos together with OceanTube! 🎬**